Self-Guided Walking Tour in Leipzig

 4. 4

-Bach Museum in Leipzig, stop 4 on the self-guided walking tour
+Bach Museum (Bach-Museum Leipzig), stop 4 on the self-guided walking tour

 Across the Thomaskirchhof sits the Bosehaus, a merchant's house from Bach's own era, now the Bach Museum.
 This is the serious counterpart to the church you just left: original manuscripts, a treasury vault, and a listening room where you can sit and work through his music.
 There is an organ console you can play and a wall where you pick out individual instruments from a recording.
 Open Tuesday to Sunday 10:00 to 18:00, closed Mondays.
 Admission is €14 for adults, €9 reduced, free for under-18s, and free for everyone on the first Tuesday of the month, which is worth planning around.
 Give it an hour, more if you actually love the music.
 If Bach is just a name to you, the free church across the way may be enough and you can save the ticket.
 When you are done, head south down Burgstrasse toward the larger streets and the tall tower coming into view.